Fact Sheet 16:

 - Sex offender lists

 In addition to information gathered from documents or databases, employers may also gather information on job applications or employee questionnaires.
 Concerns about the highly personal nature of some questions can lead to lawsuits.
 One such case reached the U.S. Supreme Court.
-In this case, the Court said personal information required of contract workers at the Jet Propulsion Laboratory was “reasonable” given the government’s interest in screening employees.
-To read the Supreme Court’s full decision, go to: http://www.supremecourt.gov/opinions/10pdf/09-530.pdf
+In this case, the Court said personal information required of government contract workers was “reasonable” given the government’s interest in screening employees.

 The federal Fair Credit Reporting Act (FCRA) sets national standards for employment screening.
 However, the law only applies to background checks performed by an outside company, called a "consumer reporting agency" under the FCRA.
 The law does not apply in situations where the employer conducts background checks inhouse.